Facts and figures

 Number of employees: 188,900 (as at June 2014)

-Value of infrastructure: $165b local roads infrastructure (State of the Local Road Asset Report 2014).
-Value of total land and fixed assets in 2012 -13 was $333b.
+Value of infrastructure: $180b local roads infrastructure (State of the Local Road Asset Report 2015).

 The first local government established in Australia was in Adelaide in 1840.

-Australia's largest council by population is Brisbane City Council, servicing a population of 1,052,458.
+Australia's largest council by population is Brisbane City Council, servicing a population of 1.2 million.

 Australia has had four Prime Ministers who served on local government authorities.